 The case of vertical integration

 A particular instance of the choice between ally and acquire arises in buyer-supplier relationships, and is referred to as the “vertical integration” decision.
 The choice is between defining a contractual agreement with a supplier for an input, vs. acquiring the supplier in order to gain full control over the supplier.
 This is typically because of synergies from Customization between the buyer and supplier- the supplier or buyer have to customize their own resources to benefit the most from the efforts of the other.
 For instance, the supplier may have to re-tool their manufacturing line, or the buyer may have to re-design their product to use the supplier’s outputs.
 Customization synergies require significant modification and can be one-sided, leading to an increased need for alignment of interests and coordination between partners.
 The factors identified in Table 1 are all relevant in this choice, which can be treated as any other form of the ally vs. acquire choice.
 One could also conduct vertical integration by setting up an internal supplier through organic growth.
-The factors relating to the choice between inorganic and organic growth are covered in the next chapter.
+The factors relating to the choice between inorganic and organic growth are covered in the next section.

 Application: Burger Behemoth

-Suppose you are the CEO of Burger Behemoth, whose diversification problem was described in the vignette at the beginning of this chapter.
+Suppose you are the CEO of Burger Behemoth, whose diversification problem was described in the vignette at the beginning of this section.
 If you were to work with Mighty Monkey to enter the theme park business, how would you conduct your analysis for the optimal governance mode?

 Step I: The synergy test